subhasishhalder/animus-terminal/README.md

 3) Kernel,Mesa,Extreme Mode Etc...
 Done By Spectre.
 4) Thanks To ICY Where TO Contribute with his compiled Mesa and Kernel.
 5) Modified and coded by @abstergo to Animus.
+6)
-Thanks to all GhostXofficial Members for the Support.!
+Thanks to all GhostXofficial Members for the Support.